French Tart Dough Recipe

 Then she reiterated, that she heated the butter in the oven and dumped in some flour then stirred it until it was smooth.
 Seriously gang, you coulda knocked me over with un plume.
-It was as if someone told me that Anne Coulter actually wasn’t really out of her friggin’ gourd, or that I packed up and split to a foreign country with no plans for my future.
+It was as if someone told me that I had packed up and split to a foreign country with no plans for my future.
 It was all just crazy-talk.

-So Paule invited me to her fabulous, spanking-new kitchen (je suis jaloux!), where she teaches cooking classes at Promenades Gourmandes, to make the dough.
+So Paule invited me to her beautiful kitchen where she teaches cooking classes at Promenades Gourmandes, to make the dough.
 After I caught my breath at her kitchen, which was roughly the size of my apartment, she lit the oven and soon the butter was bubbling merrily away in the oven.
 She made me come over and look, showing me how it was darkening just around the edges, “comme le beurre noisette”—like browned butter.

 Immediately my breathing became short and I had to brace myself against the wall (although a slug of Côte du Rhone brought me back): I knew that you’d flip out if I didn’t get an exact amount of flour out of her.
 Yet after multiple messages back and forth with her from my home kitchen, I came up with the right quantity.
 I know from experience pinning down the French isn’t always easy, but the rewards are invariably worth it.

 If you’ve been afraid to make tart dough, give this one a try.
 It couldn’t be easier to make, or more interesting, and yielded a wonderfully flaky, buttery dough.
 And if anyone asks for the recipe, do make sure they’re not mid-gulp.